 Few fish species are present due to the water's acidity.
 Yellow perch are the most abundant; chain pickerel, catfish, chub suckers and blue-spotted sunfish also occupy the lakes.
 Pier fishing is allowed only from the lake trail access points.

 Enjoy the aquatic activities offered by this cool, tea-colored lake.
 The sandy beach of Jones Lake is ideal for sunbathing and the shallow water is a swimmer’s delight.
-A fee is charged for swimming from Memorial Day weekend through Labor Day when lifeguards are on duty.
-See the Fees/FAQs/Rules page for more information.
 A concession stand and bathhouse are located nearby.